MicrosoftDocs/VBA-Docs/api/Excel.Chart.RightAngleAxes.md

 ## Example

-This example sets the axes in Chart1 to intersect at right angles.
+This example sets the axes on Chart1 to intersect at right angles.
 The example should be run on a 3D chart.

 ```vb
 Charts("Chart1").RightAngleAxes = True